(Updated 2/24/2021) Description and review of the Saturday morning Sacramento Midtown Farmers Market.

 As I made my earlier first pass of the fresh produce booths I was told that this was the last week for asparagus – so that was my next stop.
 Having enjoyed the sample provided, I decided to pick up a basket of strawberries as well.

 After I made my purchases I decided to look over the booths of the nearby specialty craft/artisan vendors.
 Hand-made soap and lotions, candles, pottery, art, clothing and paper goods were on display.
+The market is a great place to pick up a hand-crafted gift for someone – or for yourself!

-At that point I decided to call it a day and headed back to my car after an enjoyable hour of taking in the sights and smells of the Midtown Farmers Market.
+To sum up, at that point I decided to call it a day and headed back to my car after an enjoyable hour of taking in the sights and smells of the Midtown Farmers Market.

 Comments on the Sacramento Midtown Farmers Market?